yamagata-developers-society/blog/src/content/build-darkmode-switch.md

 ## Setting up

-Navigate to [codesandbox.io](https://codesandbox.io/) and create a react sandbox.
+Navigate to [codesandbox.io](https://codesandbox.io/) and create a React sandbox.
 From the left side panel, click on 'Add dependency' and then add 'styled-components'.

 At the top of the `app.js`, import `styled` and `useState`, as follows: